Issawi98/Data-Mining-Project/README.md

 # Data Mining Project

-In this project we are gathering the data from CSVs, preprocess the data in order to clean it and make it ready to be used in:
+In this project I am gathering the data from CSVs, preprocess the data in order to clean it and make it ready to be used in:
 - Regression,
 - Classification,
 - Clustering.